Overview

 Task Line Items

-- Each asset needs individual documentation
+- Each service object needs individual documentation

-- Per-asset billing or reporting required
+- Per-service object billing or reporting required

 - Quality control checklists for each piece of equipment